iZettle/api-documentation/pusher-api/overview.md

 ## Understand how subscriptions work
 The Pusher API provides events for you to listen to certain activities of the Zettle Go app at a working HTTPS endpoint on your server.

-After you subscribe to events, when an event is triggered, the Pusher API sends a `POST` request that contains a `payload` field to the HTTPS endpoint.
-The field contains event information in real time.
+After you subscribe to events, when an event is triggered, the Pusher API sends the event in a `POST` request to the HTTPS endpoint.
+The request contains a `payload` field with event information in real time.

 For more information about event payloads, see [event payloads](concept/event-payloads.md).